khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## website version
 You can view the .md files of this repository as a GitHub Pages website at [https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/) .
-(The URL of the repository is [https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) )
+The URL of the repository is [https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world) .

 <br>